dannywuwu/notes/InterviewQuickstart.md

 > Given a string, find the length of the longest substring without repeating characters

-- We have 2 indexes, a left window and right window index
+- We have 2 indexes, a left window and right window index both starting at 0

 1. Start `right_i` at the first element and add the element to a hash set
 2. Increment `right_i` by 1 and add the new element to the hash set